RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models

 \section{Experiment}

-We develop and evaluate RCAgent on the Real-time Compute Platform in Alibaba Cloud, which is an enterprise-level, high-performance system capable of real-time stream data computation based on Apache Flink.
-This system is largely optimized on the community version and achieves a throughput of $100$ million data records per second during peak hours.
-Hence, our experiment is based on complex, real-world, and crucial cloud systems.
+We develop and evaluate RCAgent on the Real-time Compute Platform in Alibaba Cloud, an enterprise-level and high-performance system capable of real-time stream data computation based on Apache Flink.
+This system achieves a throughput of $100$ million data records per second during peak hours.

-As the key contribution of our work, we build a tool-augmented autonomous agent based on locally hosted LLM to accomplish the task of cloud RCA and demonstrate its efficacy on real-world cloud systems.
-We should ensure the stability of agent actions and the quality of the analysis result, enabling it to work in the production environment.
-To achieve and verify this, we answer the following questions with experiments. \begin{itemize} \item \textbf{RQ1}: How effective is RCAgent as a comprehensive RCA agent on the real-world cloud system? \item \textbf{RQ2}: To what extent does each design component in RCAgent contribute? \item \textbf{RQ3}: Is RCAgent superior at generating efficient and stable decision trajectories? \item \textbf{RQ4}: Is RCAgent useful for real production services and does it cover anomalies beyond the scope of current troubleshooting rules? \item \textbf{RQ5}: How much does Self-Consistency improve agents of different methods and sampling scales? \end{itemize}